ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/02-Header-Analysis.md

-# Phase 02 – Header Analysis
+# Header Analysis

 ## Objective

-The objective of this phase is to extract and examine the email headers from the phishing email.
-Email headers contain valuable metadata that helps investigators identify the sender, recipient, authentication status, message format, and mail routing information.
+The objective of this phase is to extract the complete email header from the phishing email and identify important metadata required for further forensic investigation.

-This phase focuses on identifying key header fields while leaving detailed Routing Analysis and Authentication Analysis for their dedicated phases.

 ---

 # Header Extraction

-The original phishing email was stored in **EML** format.

-The header section was extracted using the following command:
+The email header was extracted from the original `.eml` file using the following command:

 ```bash
 sed '/^$/q' sample-1407.eml > ~/CyberLab/Cases/Case-02-paypal/Evidence/Headers/email-header.txt